Cosmo-Tech/cosmotech-terraform/azure/create-platform-prerequisites/README.md

 This documentation describes the Azure prerequisite infrastructure needed to install the Cosmo Tech AI Simulation Platform using Terraform.
 The Terraform script creates several Azure resources, as well as app registrations and specific Cosmo Tech AI Simulation Platform roles.
 The following is a list of the resources that will be created:

 - Azure Active Directory Application for the Cosmo Tech Platform
+  - Api permissions : `Platform.Admin` as application on Cosmo Tech Platform API
 - Azure Active Directory Application for Network and Azure Digital Twins
+  - IAM roles : `Azure Digital Twins Data Owner` on Azure Digital Twins and `Network Contributor` on the Virtual Network
 - Azure Active Directory Application for Cosmo Tech API Swagger UI
+  - API permissions : `platform` Delegate on Cosmo Tech Platform API
 - Azure Active Directory Application for Restish (Optional)
+  - API permissions : `platform` Delegate on Cosmo Tech Platform API
 - Azure Active Directory Application for WebApp (Optional)
+  - API permissions : `platform` Delegate on Cosmo Tech Platform API
 - Azure Active Directory Application for Power Bi (Optional)
+  - API permissions : `Workspace.Read.All` on Power BI and `Reports.Read.All` on Power BI
 - Azure Virtual Network for AKS
 - Azure DNS record
 - Azure public IP for the Cosmo Tech Platform